 As a non-technical PM, you can make up a lot of the supposed shortfalls of not coming from a technical background by making the effort to reach out to your engineers, understanding where they're coming from, and doing everything in your power to clear any blockers for your team.

 A good way to see it is that as PM, you're the buffer that removes distractions and allows your team to focus on what they do best.
-[Tweet ""As the PM, you're the buffer that removes distractions and allows your team to focus on what they do best.""]
 So that means protecting your team from the inevitable politics, stakeholder requests, VP check-ins, and business presentations.
 If you take it upon yourself to keep blockers from taking your team away from their work, your team will come to respect you as their PM.

 These are just a few pieces of advice for non-technical PMs to consider as they lead teams in the world of software and technology.
 Things get hectic as projects are in full swing, and keeping in mind what you can bring to the table will help you successfully lead your team and deliver a great product.